 - It is recommended that a strategy be in place for the turnover of the properties that become inundated and no longer habitable or abandoned. - Anticipate that some buildings will be relocated, elevated on higher foundations, or abandoned. - Consider policies to encourage physical relocation of sound buildings and for handling abandoned private buildings and lands, if necessary. - Grant funding is made available through a FEMA program.
-FEMA provides grants for a municipality to purchase properties that are in the insurance program that are repeatedly damaged and have multiple flood insurance claims. - Evaluate additional flood protection measures for properties in the sea level rise areas, as discussed in the Flood Hazards section. - Strive to implement Mitigation Actions #2 through #10, set forth in the 2015 Kent County Hazard Mitigation Plan, Locally Specific Mitigation Actions.
-See Appendix D. - Support Kent County's adoption of energy, residential building, and property maintenance codes that foster increased efficiencies and resiliency to increasing temperatures, precipitation, and sea level rise. - Ensure that any new developments are not only resistant to current and future hazards, but also minimize contributing stormwater run-off to flood water receiving areas.
-This may include, but is not limited to, requiring stormwater best management practices (BMPs), reducing impervious surfaces, and requiring porous materials where appropriate.
+FEMA provides grants for a municipality to purchase properties that are in the insurance program that are repeatedly damaged and have multiple flood insurance claims. - Evaluate additional flood protection measures for properties in the sea level rise inundation areas, as discussed in the Current Flood Hazards section.

-See Section 2.3 Current Flood Hazards.
+- Implement Mitigation Actions 2, and 4 through 10, set forth in the 2015 Kent County Hazard Mitigation Plan. - Encourage and support Kent County's adoption of energy, residential building, and property maintenance codes that foster increased efficiencies and resiliency to increasing temperatures, precipitation, and sea level rise. - Ensure that any new developments are not only resistant to current and future hazards, but also minimize contributing stormwater run-off to flood water receiving areas.
+This may include, but is not limited to, requiring stormwater best management practices (BMPs), reducing impervious surfaces, and requiring porous materials where appropriate. - See Section 2.3 Current Flood Hazards.